-And as all tough and challenging experiences, failed IVF entails a lot of tough questions that just need to be asked – mainly in order to spare ourselves similar challenges in the future treatments.
-In this webinar, dr Laura García de Miguel [Medical Director at Clinica Tambre] tells us more about what to do if our IVF cycle did not turn out to be what we’d expected.
+Along the IVF road there are many twists & turns.
+As much as you might want to, you can not always predict what might happen next including future IVF failure.As with all tough and challenging experiences, failed IVF entails a lot of tough questions that need to be answered – mainly in order to spare ourselves similar challenges in the future.
+In this webinar, Dr Laura García de Miguel [Medical Director at Clinica Tambre] tells us more about what to do if our IVF cycle fails.

 If IVF is done with egg donation, it requires the selection of an egg donor.
 Generally, such a person is younger than 30 years old and she has to undergo complex psychological, medical and genetical tests.
 In Spain, egg donation is anonymous – however, the selection is always done on the basis of recipient’s physical characteristics.
 The donor and the recipient have their cycles synchronised with hormonal treatment – the donor undergoes ovarian stimulation and egg retrieval whilst the recipient has the embryo transferred to her uterus and – as a result – gets pregnant and gives birth to a baby.

 Fortunately, there are some potential solutions for IVF failure that include cutting-edge technology and treatment techniques.
 If IVF failure is caused by a male factor, sperm diagnostics may be an answer.
 There are some diagnostic tests to be performed, such as Comet (to detect simple and double sperm fragmentation), Chromosperm (to confirm if sperm chromosomes are balanced or not) and FISH (to assess if all chromosomes in sperm are absolutely normal).
-Depending on the detected abnormality, there are different fertilisation techniques to be used – e.g. Fertile Chip, MACS or SpermSlow.
+Depending on the detected abnormality, there are different fertilisation techniques which can be used – e.g. Fertile Chip, MACS or SpermSlow.